-On November 1, 2019, Erie County Employees' Retirement System, on behalf of a purported class of plaintiffs, filed a complaint in the Supreme Court of the State of New York, County of New York, against us, certain of our current and former officers and directors, and each of the underwriters involved in our public offering and sale of 14.4 million shares of our common stock pursuant to a preliminary prospectus supplement, dated September 10, 2018, a final prospectus supplement, dated September 13, 2018, and a base prospectus, dated April 19, 2017, relating to our effective shelf registration statement on Form S-3 (File No. 333-216737) (the "Offering"), which complaint was amended on January 24, 2020.
-The complaint alleges violations of Sections 11, 12(a)(2), and 15 of the Securities Act of 1933 in connection with the Offering.
-The plaintiffs seek to represent a class of stockholders who purchased shares of our common stock in the Offering.
-The complaint seeks unspecified monetary damages and other relief.
-We believe the complaint and allegations to be without merit and intend to vigorously defend ourself against these actions.
-We are unable at this time to determine whether the outcome of the litigation would have a material impact on our financial position, results of operations, or cash flows.
+As previously disclosed, Erie County Employees' Retirement System, on behalf of a purported class of plaintiffs, filed a complaint in the Supreme Court of the State of New York, County of New York against us, certain of our current and former officers and directors, and each of the underwriters involved in our public offering and sale of 14.4 million shares of our common stock pursuant to a preliminary prospectus supplement, dated September 10, 2018, a final prospectus supplement, dated September 13, 2018, and a base prospectus, dated April 19, 2017, relating to our effective shelf registration statement on Form S-3 (File No. 333-216737) (the "Offering").
+The amended complaint alleges violations of Sections 11, 12(a)(2), and 15 of the Securities Act of 1933 in connection with the Offering.